mikeycao/state-level-indicators-for-panel-analysis/README.md

 **A2.** For indicator 2, the following sources were used: Statistical Abstracts of the U.S.

 _Notes_: For select years, percentages had to be manually calculated by dividing the total count of the Black resident population over the total state resident population for that year --- data was taken from Statistical Abstracts of the U.S. Estimates are for residents identified as non-Hispanic Black.
-For 2001, racial demographic data from Statistical Abstracts could not be found, and data was instead pulledfrom the Current Population Survey (CPS).
+For 2001, racial demographic data from Statistical Abstracts could not be found, and data was instead pulled from the Current Population Survey (CPS).

 **A3.** For indicator 3, the following sources were used: U.S. Census and single-year ACS data accessed via IPUMS.